intmus/intas19-20/_06-building-fluency-in-melodic-dictation/dictation.md

 ## Characteristics of Melodic Dictations

 Classical phrase structure often contains repetitions of motivic material.
 It also often contains references to tones from certain triads, even if we cannot hear the implied harmonic accompaniment.
-This week's melodic dictations, in addition to the stepwise movement we have covered in previous weeks, will feature tones from the tonic and dominant triads.
+This week's melodic dictations, in addition to the stepwise movement we have covered in previous weeks, will feature tones from the tonic and dominant triads, and in some cases the dominant seventh chord.

 The example below shows the type of triadic movement you can expect from the dictations we will study in class: